ardriveapp/ardrive-cli/README.md

 When these tags are added to the MetaData Transaction's Data JSON they can be read by downloading the JSON data directly from `https://arweave.net/METADATA_TX_ID`.

-To add this custom metadata to your file metadata transactions, CLI users can pass custom metadata with three different parameters:
+To add this custom metadata to your file metadata transactions, CLI users can pass custom metadata these parameters:

--   `--metadata-file`
+-   `--metadata-file path/to/json/schema`
--   `--metadata-json`
+-   `--metadata-json "Tag-Name" "Tag Val"`
--   `--metadata-gql-tags`
+-   `--metadata-gql-tags "Tag-Name" "Tag Val"`

 The `--metadata-file` will accept a file path to JSON file containing custom metadata: